ramy-hassan/architecture-challenge/README.md

 - At this point I thought directly towards <b>NOSQL</b> and <b>Mongo DB</b> specifically, but does is the appropriate decission as we have many other options.
 - I started to compare between some options like Casssandra, Redis And MongoDB.
 - Any archticture decission is a kind of TradeOFF to get the best fit for your use case.
-- I found that MongoDB is the most fit here.
+- I found that MongoDB is the most fit here, and below some POCs.

 #### Why Mongo DB here
 - Felixable JSON Structure: We can return the JSON objects directly from DB to the client through our APIs without doing any processing or conversions